Security panel - Junk, scam, antivirus, and password settings in Thunderbird

 The Thunderbird Password Manager securely stores the usernames and passwords you use to access servers, so you don't have to re-enter them when you check for new messages.
 Clickto view, edit, or remove the usernames and passwords that Thunderbird has saved for you.

 - Use a master password: If you share a computer, and don't want others to see your stored passwords, enable this setting to make Thunderbird require you to enter a master password in order to view or use the passwords you've told Thunderbird to remember.
-To edit your remove your master password, click Protect your Thunderbird passwords with a Master Password .
+To edit your remove your master password, click Protect your Thunderbird passwords with a Primary Password .
 For more information, see